ryanolsonx/sublimetext-syntax-off-theme/README.md

 There are many reasons why you might want to turn off syntax highlighting.
 Here are a few I've found:

 1. Get things done.
 No more switching color schemes and trying to find the "perfect" color scheme.
-Instead, you can simply focus on what's really important: gettings things done.
+Instead, you can simply focus on what's really important: getting things done.
 In my case, this means programming.
 For others, this might mean writing.

 2. You actually read the code.
-I've found that when you turn syntax highlighting off, you actually *read* the code.
+I've found that when you turn syntax highlighting off, you actually **read** the code.

 3. Less distraction.
 No more getting distracted by loud colors (that sometimes don't make sense.)

-### Articles
+### Bedtime Reading

 - [:syntax off](https://dudzik.co/digress-into-development/syntax-off/)